Configure AD (Active Directory) Polices

 • Configure Custom Block Pages

-Admins have the ability to edit the default block page and to create multiple custom block pages to present to end users.
-Block pages are rendered in our block page service engine.
-You can assign custom block pages to WANs under Sites, and Roaming ...
+Admins can edit the default block page and create multiple custom block pages for end users.
+Block pages are rendered through our block page service engine.
+Custom block pages can be assigned to WANs under Sites and to Roaming Clients on the Profile ...

 • Relay - Setup and Configure